Contents

 Common approach: stuff everything into context.
 System prompt, dozens of few-shot examples, all project docs, recent conversation history.
 Context grows, model wanders in irrelevant information, starts exhibiting “hallucinated instructions”—executing actions that were never in the prompt.

-Context Architecture’s core is tiering and progressive disclosure:
+Context Architecture’s core is tiering, progressive disclosure, and RAG-powered dynamic retrieval:

 System tier: fixed rules (coding style, architectural constraints, invariants)